speegs92/sienar-server/shared/src/Sienar.Ui/README.md

-# Sienar.Ui.Blazor
+# Sienar.Ui

-This package contains a UI library wrapped around MudBlazor.
+This package contains a custom UI library.
 This package requires you to use Blazor for the UI portion of your application.

 For more information, see the [Sienar docs](https://sienar.io).